blefebvre/implementationdetails.dev/_posts/2018-10-29-react-native-offline-first-db-with-sqlite.markdown

 Taking a closer look at the `handleAppStateChange()` function, you will notice how the code treats `inactive` and `background` as the same state.
 This means that as soon as the app enters either of these states the connection to the database will be closed.
 As soon as the app enters the `active` state a connection to the database will be opened, and that connection will be managed by an implementation of the Database interface (DatabaseImpl above) for the duration of time that the app spends in the foreground.

 Are there other ways that this could be done?
 Yes.
 For example, a connection could be opened each time a database operation is started.
-I suspected there would be a performance hit to this method, so I opted for the single-connection approach described above which has been solid for me so far.
+I suspected there would be a performance hit to this method, so I opted for the single-connection approach described above which has worked well for me so far.

 ## A TypeScript + React sidebar